osuosl/timesync/source/api.rst

 * URI must be a valid URI.
 * Activities must exist in the database.
 * The Project must exist in the database.
-* Project slugs must not already belong to another project.
+* Project and activity slugs must not already belong to another project/activity.

 ----------------